 - Character Assessment of Kensington and South Perth (June-August 2016)

-- Draft town planning scheme amendment to implement character study recommendations (September-November 2016)
+- Draft town planning scheme amendment to implement character study recommendations (November-December 2016)

-- Draft scheme amendment open for consultation (December 2016)
+- Draft scheme amendment open for consultation (First half of 2017)

 Future projects to implement the recommendations of stage one will be undertaken subject to City resources.